oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/expressions.md

 to unify data access mechanism for different layout renderer **expressions** were added.
 Think about them as a **DSL** language for data accessing.

-`ConfigExpressionExtension` extends base `block` type and allows to use **expressions** [ConfigExpression component](../../../../Component/ConfigExpression/README.md) as an option for layout blocks.
+`ConfigExpressionExtension` extends base `block` type and allows to use **[expressions](../../../../Component/ConfigExpression/README.md)**  as an option for layout blocks.

 Automatically the extension processes **expressions** that are found in **block view** variables during `finishView` method execution.
-There are two modes how expressions could be processed: if option `expressions_evaluate` of the context set to `true` then expressions will be evaluated on server side, or will be encoded to specified in `expressions_encoding` option format.
+There are two modes how expressions could be processed: if context option `expressions_evaluate` set to `true` then expressions will be evaluated on server side, or will be encoded to specified in `expressions_encoding` context option format otherwise.

 **NOTE:** it's impossible to rely on complex option values in `buildBlock` and `buildView` methods of your block type, because of expressions will be evaluated only on `finishView` of base block type.
 You are able to deny expression usage via defining